SaraRasoulian/DotNet-WebAPI-Vue-Portfolio/README.md

   - Visual Studio Code for front-end development

 <h2>Contributions 🤝</h2>
-<p>Contributions are welcomed!
+<p>Contributions are appreciated.
 If you identify areas for improvement, please feel free to raise an issue or submit a pull request.</p>